abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/what_is_cp.rst

     The ease to model a problem and the possibility to add heterogeneous constraints sometimes make CP the preferred or only framework to model some difficult problems with a lots of side-constraints.
 In part 3 on *Routing*, we emphasize arc-, node- and vehicle-routing problems *with* constraints.
-For instance, CP cannot beat the state of the art approaches to solve the Travelling Salesman Problem but add a few side-constraints to the problem and CP is competitive!
+For instance, CP cannot beat the state of the art approaches to solve the Travelling Salesman Problem but add a few side-constraints to the problem and CP becomes competitive!

 The search
 ^^^^^^^^^^^^